debsouryadatta/AiVerse/README.md

   - Profile management with Cloudinary image upload

 - Technical Features:
-  - Separate FastAPI service for AI operations
+  - Nextjs Server Actions and API routes for AI operations
-  - Docker containerization
+  - Docker containerization with pnpm support
   - CI/CD pipeline with GitHub Actions
   - Database management with Prisma and PostgreSQL